Facts and Figures

 Chief Information Officer, Health System

-Associate Vice Chancellor of Health Sciences Development and Alumni Relations
+Associate Vice Chancellor for Health Sciences Development and Alumni Relations

 Ann Madden Rice